Brettillian123/email-scraper-verifier/docs/r22-lead-search-api.md

 If cursor is present:

-Decodes cursor.
+Decodes the cursor.

-Validates that sort in the cursor matches the requested sort (or the default icp_desc if none specified).
+Validates that sort in the cursor matches the requested sort (or default icp_desc).

 Applies the appropriate keyset predicate.